cn2021-final/final-proj/spec.md

 - a binary file, handled with java RandomAccessFile class

+- beginning:

-- beginning: long integer, offset of the last unread message.
+  - long integer, offset of the last unread message.
 If it's set to the end of the file, every messages are read.

+  - long integer, offset of the last message

 - earliest history first

 ```
-1 [username] [content] - normal text
+[offset] 1 [username] [content] - normal text
-2 [username] [filename] - image file
+[offset] 2 [username] [filename] - image file
-3 [username] [filename] - binary data
+[offset] 3 [username] [filename] - binary data
 ```

+- offset: offset of the last message, long integer

 ## implementation details